 From the early twenties on, right after college and up until your thirties, most of life involves figuring out a career path.
 The term Quarter-life Crisis can be defined as “a period of intense soul-searching and stress occurring in your mid-20s to early 30s.”
 A lot of this stress and crisis are career related.

-For most, it’s one windy road of trial and error, job applications, dead-end jobs, career changes, overpriced graduate school, balancing a side hustle, failed business plans etc. Because society that puts so much importance on appearing like you have it all together (social media culture), it causes a lot of emotional and psychological stress on millennials.
+For most, it’s one windy road of trial and error, job applications, dead-end jobs, career changes, overpriced graduate school, balancing a side hustle, failed business plans etc. Because society puts so much importance on appearing like you have it all together, it causes a lot of emotional and psychological stress on millennials.
 It’s often a brazen experience to admit that you haven’t figured it out, especially if you’re in your later twenties to early thirties.
-But it’s also an exhilarating experience and it takes maturity and emotional intelligence to get to that level of self-awareness.
+But admitting this takes maturity and emotional intelligence and it’s the first step towards figuring it out.

 Entrepreneurship or working for yourself brings a lot of fulfillment but the idea of it is often romanticized when in reality, it’s no walk in the park.
-You’ve probably heard the saying ‘Entrepreneurs are the only people who will work 80 hours a week to avoid working 40 hours a week’.
+You’ve probably heard the saying ‘Entrepreneurs are the only people who will work 80 hours a week for themselves, to avoid working 40 hours a week for someone else’.
 While doing this will give you a great sense of purpose and drive, passion ain’t gonna pay the rent.
 Often when you start out you’ll be earning less than what you earned in your 9-5 that’s if you are lucky to earn anything right away.

 Does this mean you shouldn’t chase your dreams?
 No. I believe in finding a balance.
 There are ways you can still pursue your passion and fulfill your creative hunger while still keeping your day job – till you’re fully ready to go full-time on your own.